Geopolitical Barriers to Globalization: Construction of the Geopolitical Alignment Measure

 Figure~\ref{fig:eastern_asia_goldstein} contrasts two regions with divergent trajectories.
-Eastern European states (Panel a) exhibit the most extreme volatility in our sample, with scores swinging from $-5$ during the Hungarian Revolution (1956) to above 7 immediately following German reunification (1990).
+Eastern European states (Panel a) exhibit the highest volatility in our sample, with scores swinging from $-5$ during the Hungarian Revolution (1956) to above 7 immediately following German reunification (1990).
 The Soviet collapse initiates a decade of negative scores as Yugoslavia disintegrates and post-Soviet conflicts erupt.
 EU accession drives steady improvement from 2000 to 2014, with scores stabilizing around 4.
-The Crimean annexation (2014) triggers renewed deterioration, while the 2022 invasion produces the sharpest decline in any region, with scores plummeting near zero—effectively marking the end of post-Cold War European integration.
+The Crimean annexation (2014) triggers renewed deterioration, while the 2022 invasion produces the sharpest decline in any region, with scores falling toward zero and reversing much of the post-Cold War cooperation gain.
 Asia-Pacific states (Panel b) display a contrasting pattern of steady improvement from hostile relations in 1950 (Chinese Civil War, Korean War) to consistent cooperation above 4 by 2000.
 This trajectory reflects sequential conflict resolution—the Vietnam War's end (1975), Sino-Vietnamese normalization (1991), and ASEAN expansion—combined with deepening economic integration.
-Unlike other regions, Asia-Pacific scores remain stable post-2010 despite U.S.-China tensions, suggesting that economic interdependence continues to moderate political conflicts.
+Unlike other regions, Asia-Pacific scores remain stable post-2010 despite U.S.--China tensions, suggesting that economic interdependence continues to moderate political conflicts.

 Figure~\ref{fig:africa_latam_goldstein} documents geopolitical evolution in the Global South.
 African states (Panel a) show persistent improvement from below 1 during the decolonization conflicts of the 1950s--1960s to above 4 by 2020.
 The upward trend is punctuated by severe regional crises—the Nigerian Civil War (1967), Angolan Civil War (1975), Rwandan Genocide (1994), and Congo Wars (1996--2003)—each causing temporary score collapses.
 The post-2000 acceleration reflects both conflict resolution (the conclusion of Sierra Leone and Liberian civil wars) and expanding South-South cooperation, particularly with China.
 The Tigray War (2020) marks the first major reversal in two decades.
 Latin American states (Panel b) display a distinct pattern of high volatility around a stable mean of 3--4.
 Major disruptions correspond to ideological conflicts—the Cuban Revolution (1959), Chilean coup (1973), Central American crises (1980s)—and economic shocks, particularly the debt crisis (1982) that produces the sharpest decline.
 The post-2000 period shows unusual stability despite political polarization, suggesting that regional economic integration through Mercosur and the Pacific Alliance provides resilience against bilateral political tensions.
 The decline since 2019 reflects both Venezuela crisis spillovers and COVID-19's disproportionate impact on the region.